Sabrina-Moore/Space-Objects-Catalog-Website/READMECHANGES.md

 # SEA Stage 2 - Celestial Object Catalog Project

-This catalog displays the planetary and satellite (moon) objects with cards that present information from an array (like size, or surface type).
-The main features are the card containers, which are reused from the original template and a search bar with a filter.
+This catalog displays planetary and satellite (moon) objects with cards that present information from an array (like size, or surface type).
+The main features are the card containers, which are modified from the original template and a search bar with a filter.

 ### <p align="center">When deciding on what this catalog should be about, I thought about what tools I'd like to develop for my personal life.</p>